 - better understand the historical role technology and media have played in educational & social change;

-- become knowledgeable of social learning tools & FLOSS (Free/Libre and Open Source Software) as tools for teaching, facilitating learning, & designing educational environments;
+- become knowledgeable of social learning tools as tools for teaching, facilitating learning, professional development, & designing educational environments;

 - become familiar with the wealth of open educational resources (OERs), learning-related content, & media available for teaching & learning;

-- become knowledgeable of relevant social learning theories and philosophies that respond to learning in the digital age;
+- become knowledgeable of relevant educational theories and philosophies that inform teaching and learning in the digital age;

-- better understand the many social, educational, political, cultural, and administrative issues often associated with technology & media in education and society;
+- better understand the many social, ethical, political, cultural, and administrative issues often associated with technology & media in education and society;

 - become critical consumers and producers of digital media and information; and,